top of page

 The noun 'rapport' has its etymological roots in French.
 It is derived from the Old French word 'raporter,' which means 'to bring back' or 'to refer.'
 In the context of human relationships, 'rapport' originally referred to the idea of bringing two people or groups closer together through communication and understanding.
 It emphasized the notion of establishing a connection or understanding with others, much like 'bringing back' a sense of harmony or mutual empathy.
 Over time, 'rapport' came to describe a harmonious and empathetic relationship or connection between individuals or groups.
 It highlights the importance of mutual understanding, trust, and empathy in fostering positive and productive interactions.
 The etymology of 'rapport' reflects its historical connection to the idea of bringing people closer together through communication and understanding, making it a key term in discussions of interpersonal relationships and effective communication.

-Quiz: Find the meaning of rapport
+Quiz: Find the meaning of the noun rapport:

 Try Again!